isomerpages/moe-xinminsec/_our-curriculum/Signature Programmes/Xinmin Academy of Leaders.md

 </div>
 <p>The Xinmin Student Council consists of the caring responsible and adaptable
 leaders determined to serve the school and the community.
-The Council consists of 4 sub-committees that best suit the passion of our leaders in Events and Initiatives, Welfare and Feedback, Mentoring and Public Relations.
+The Council consists of 4 sub-committees that best suit the passions of our leaders in Events and Initiatives, Welfare and Feedback, Mentoring and Public Relations.
 With a core motto to lead, listen and learn, the Xinmin Student Council takes ownership of core school events like All Staff Day and the Secondary